A description of each program follows.

 How Long Does the Weekly Mindfulness Email Program Last?

 You will receive 52 mindfulness challenges each week over the course of one full year.
 Your credit card will be charged $12.50 each and every month for 12 months.
-After a year of practice, your practice of mindfulness will have taken hold and no more emails will be required.
+After a year, your ability to become more mindful will mature.
 At the end of a year you will be inventing your own mindfulness challenges!
-You of course can cancel your subscription anytime.
+You, of course, can cancel your subscription anytime.

-Click on the girl below who is fishing mindfully to subscribe to the Weekly Email Mindfulness Program for $12.50 each month for 12 consecutive months.
+Click on the girl below who is fishing mindfully to subscribe to the Weekly Email Mindfulness Program at only $12.50 each month for 12 consecutive months.

 Mindfulness emails have the potential to bring far greater benefits to your health and well being because they help forge new neural networks.
 They help establish new habits of being present in each and every moment.
 It is in this place that symptoms wither away.